jacob-ebey/remix-dashboard-d1/README.md

 ## Subsequent deployments

-Configure a GitHub Actions secrets of `CF_API_TOKEN` with the normal worker deployment permissions + the new D1 wright permissions to be able to apply migrations on deployment.
+Configure a GitHub Actions secrets of `CF_API_TOKEN` with the normal worker deployment permissions + the new D1 write permissions to be able to apply migrations on deployment.

 To trigger a deployment: